 Just like few other foreigners I have met here, we – Japan addicts, are here in Kanazawa mainly because we ran out of the new places to see in Japan.
 However, we also now – after getting a taste of this fine city – all agree that Kanazawa deserves much more than being seen as the secondary option and is one of the finest cities that we have had a chance to visit in Japan.
 Kanazawa is a fairly small city located in Ishikawa, one of the western prefectures of Japan, combining traditional Japanese architecture with some very innovatively designed museum spaces.
 My usually biggest problem with Japanese cities is that you need to put a lot of effort into disregarding the dominating post World War II concrete architecture to appreciate the more inspiring parts of the city.
 Even in Kyoto, you need to work really hard since the nice and to be honest – ugly parts are mixed in together.
 In Kanazawa, those two parts are very segregated allowing you to enjoy the nicer parts without much visual effort by freely roaming your eyes around (like constant framing as if you are taking a photograph).
-Kanazawa is a small city but home to number of sizeable parks and gardens, which set the serene vibe of the city.
+Kanazawa is a small city but home to number of sizeable parks and gardens including famous Kenroku-en, which sets the serene vibe of the city.

 Museums of Kanazawa

 One other allure of Kanazawa is the fine quality of the museums hosted in the city.
 My two favorites are 21st Century Museum of Contemporary Art and D. T. Suzuki Museum.
-D. T. Suzuki Museum is dedicated to the life and works of Kanazawa born Buddhist philosopher Suzuki Daisetz Teitaro and the architecture of the museum aims to bring out the serenity that comes with Zen philosophy.
+D. T. Suzuki Museum is dedicated to the life and works of Kanazawa born Buddhist philosopher Suzuki Daisetz Teitaro.
+The architecture of the museum aims to bring out the serenity that comes with Zen philosophy.
 It in my view greatly achieves its purpose.
 It is well worth the entrance fee of 300 Yen, which includes an English audio guide.
 There is a pool surrounding the museum, which at the time of my visit acted as a great mirror reflecting the colors of autumn flushing out of the surrounding small forest.
 The contemporary art museum on the other hand is surprisingly rich in terms of the permanent collection.
 In addition to Blue Planet Sky by James Turell, l`Origine de Monde by Anish Kapoor is included in the permanent collection.
 While these two pieces are quite known, Swimming Pool by Leandro Arlich is the piece, which gets the visitors the most excited.
 The work is comprised of 10cm of water suspended over transparent glass, which gives the deep water feeling thanks to the aquamarine colored empty space below.
 Visiting the pool is free unless you want to enter in the aquamarine part and get eye to eye with all the photographers above the ground looking down at you.
 It is a quite photogenic piece in every sense of the word and therefore expect many mobile photographers working really hard on their choreography.
 I noted that acting like climbing the stairs of the pool was a favorite pose for many.

 Fall Colors in Kanazawa